 More recently for Puerto Rico, he assisted COFINA, the governmental entity created to enable the Commonwealth to borrow on a rated basis, in the restructuring of $18 billion of tax-exempt bonds to $12 billion of tax-exempt bonds.
 This included the bond and related indenture issues, and the ultimate creation of a trust structure to enable the restructured bonds to be deposited into a special purpose vehicle.
 As part of the efforts working with bond counsel on all of the related tax issues, the certificates issued from the trust traded at optimal prices.

 He was also involved in the Commonwealth's Plan of Adjustment, restructuring $33 billion of debt to $7 billion, involving, among other governmental entities, the Convention Center District Authority (CCDA), and the Puerto Rico Infrastructure Financing Authority (PRIFA), and assisted in the structuring of newly-issued bonds and contingent value instruments (CVIs).
-Though used for sovereign country debt restructuring, CVIs had never been utilized in governmental entity restructuring in the U.S.
+Though used for sovereign country debt restructuring, CVIs had never been utilized in governmental entity restructuring in the U.S. A similar restructuring closed for the Puerto Rico Highways and Transportation Authority (HTA).

 Litigation: Finance & Real Estate